seanbao/mnemonas/docs/security.en.md

 After clearing site data, switching browser, or changing the share password, the password must be entered again.

 Five failed password attempts for the same share and client address lock access for five minutes and return `429 Too Many Requests`.

+For family public sharing, keep newly created shares expiring by default, for example after 7 days, and set an explicit default access-count limit.
+The security self-check reports no default expiry, values above `720h` (30 days), or unlimited default access counts as warnings.

 ## Security Capability Status